Pollen doesn't mean to bug you. It's there to help plants reproduce. But if you inhale it, it can cause allergy symptoms such as:

 - Itchy throat

-It's a lot like a cold, plus a sore throat and hoarseness, and you usually get it like clockwork when the plants that make the bothersome pollen are blooming.
+It's a lot like a cold, and you usually get it like clockwork when those pollen-making plants start to bloom.

 5 Ways to Keep Pollen Out of Your Home

-- Avoid using window and attic fans during pollen season.
-Use air-conditioning to cool your home.
+2. Don’t use window or attic fans during pollen season.
+Use air-conditioning instead.

-- Roll up your car windows when driving.
-Use the air-conditioning if you need it.
+3. Roll up your car windows when driving.